pebreo/pebreo.github.io/begin/Bonus-lightbulb-moment.md

 I try to illuminkate (pun intended) all tjise things in my book...

+can we design safety in our SI? yes. uk plug inage.

 ## AI: Our Modern-Day Electricity

 Artificial intelligence, once a realm of science fiction, is now as commonplace as electricity.
 Like the initial shock of the first light switch, AI’s emergence sparked a mix of awe and apprehension.
 It was a force to be reckoned with, a double-edged sword capable of extraordinary benefits and catastrophic harm.